Dark Reflections

 Dark Reflections is a novel by Samuel R. Delany, published in 2007 by Carroll & Graf, an imprint of Avalon Publishing Group.
 In 2008 it received a Stonewall Book Award and was nominated for a Lambda Literary Award for Gay Men's Fiction.

 Plot

 Dark Reflections tells the story of Arnold Hawley, a gay African-American poet who lives most of his life in New York City.
-The novel is divided into three sections, each illustrating a period in Arnold's life, arranged chronologically backwards, from age to youth.
+The novel is divided into three sections, each illustrating a period in Arnold's life, arranged chronologically backwards, from middle age to youth.
 In the first part, "The Prize", Hawley is between 52 and 68; a book of his poetry wins a prize and is commercially successful, but neither of his next two books repeat this, and he falls further into poverty.
 In the second, "Vashti in the Dark" (named after a story by Stephen Crane), Hawley is in his middle 30s; the section tells the story of his brief marriage to a homeless woman.
 The third, "The Book of Pictures", is set in Hawley's college days, when he is attracted to another gay man, but does not act on his desires.